baumgach/tue-slurm-helloworld/README.md

 scp <localfile> slurm:<remote-dir>
 ````

-## (Optional) Build singularity
+## Build singularity
-Note: This step is only required if you are planing on building singularity containers on your local machine.
-The remote slurm host already has singularity installed.
-The rest of the tutorial will implicitly assume you have done this step.
-If you have not, then perform the following steps on the remote slurm host.
+Note: This step is required to build singularity containers on your local machine.
+The remote slurm host already has singularity installed, however, you do not have `sudo` permissions there, so you will only be able to execute singularity containers, but not build.
+Hence we need to locally build our containers on a machine where we have `sudo` permissions, and then copy the container over, as you will see in later steps.

-Follow the steps described [here](https://sylabs.io/guides/3.7/user-guide/quick_start.html) on your local machine.
+To locally build singularity, follow the steps described [here](https://sylabs.io/guides/3.7/user-guide/quick_start.html) on your local machine.

 ## (Optional) Locally mount shared work directory
-Note: This step will facilitate moving data around.
-Again this is not required if you work completely remotely on the slurm host.
+Note: In general, this step will facilitate moving data around.
+Again this is not generally required.
+You could for instance completely rely on `scp` and `ssh` to move stuff around.
+However, it is required in the scope of this tutorial if you want to test your container locally first before moving it over to the slurm host.
+This is because the `multiply.py` script that we will run later relies on some "data" that is located in a remote shared folder on the slurm host.

-In this step, we will mount the remote shared folder `/mnt/qb/baumgartner` to the same location on your local system.
+Therefore, in the follwing we will mount the remote shared folder `/mnt/qb/baumgartner` to the same location on your local system.
 It could also be a different location on your local system, but if we keep the path exactly the same, we do not need to change the paths in the code each time.

 All the following steps need to be executed on your local machine.